Virtual Instruments extends Cisco integration to AppDynamics

 VirtualWisdom enables Cisco customers to find and resolve infrastructure issues before they can impact application service levels by applying machine learning to determine root cause and recommending remedies and configuration optimisations to proactively resolve problems.

-As enterprises continue to shift towards increasingly complex hybrid data centres to meet their customers' needs, infrastructure monitoring must be able to evolve rapidly to assure optimum availability and performance.
+As enterprises continue to shift towards increasingly complex hybrid data centers to meet their customers' needs, infrastructure monitoring must be able to evolve rapidly to assure optimum availability and performance.

 “Modern IT operations within the enterprise consists of both legacy and modern application architectures and their supporting infrastructure systems,” says AppDynamics vice president of market development Jonah Kowall.